Turramurra Public School Parents and Citizens Association (P&C) meets once a term in the Staffroom. Check the newsletter for exact dates.

 Questions and comments

-Your questions and comments are always very welcome.
+Your questions and comments are always welcome.
 There are several ways to contact the P&C:

 Volunteering